GitGuru4DevOps-Venkatesh/Terraform-code/Modified Version-1.md

 }
 ```

+--
-##This is the line-by-line explanation of the Terraform code:
+This is the line-by-line explanation of the Terraform code:
+--
 1. **Provider Definition:**
    - Defines the AWS provider with the specified region as `us-east-1`.